Quality Improvement Plan

 • input from residents, families, staff, leaders and external partners, including the MOLTC.

-Quality Objectives for 2025-2026 are divided into two categories – focused action and moderate action.
+Quality Objectives for 2026-2027 are divided into two categories – focused action and moderate action.

-Focused action
+Focused Action

-Moderate action
+Moderate Action

-• Optimize antipsychotic use.
-Focus on sustaining interprofessional approach to regularly review and evaluate antipsychotic use aligned with best practice to ensure maximum therapeutic benefit and minimize negative outcomes.
+• Optimize antipsychotic use: Focus on sustaining interprofessional approach to regularly review and evaluate antipsychotic use aligned with best practice to ensure maximum therapeutic benefit and minimize negative outcomes.

-• Enhance person-centred care at end-of-life.
-Continue to build capacity across interprofessional team through enhanced palliative and end-of-life care training opportunities.
+• Enhance person-centred care at end-of-life: Continue to build capacity across interprofessional team through enhanced palliative and end-of-life care training opportunities.
 Strengthen new and existing supportive processes to ensure consistent, quality care at end-of-life.